bbatsov/emacsredux-legacy/source/_posts/2013-09-24-dired-jump.markdown

 (require 'dired-x)
 ```

-You can run the command with `C-x C-j`.
+You can run the command with `C-x C-j` (`M-x dired-jump`).
 No prompts, no wasted time.
 You're instantly teleported to the currently edited file's position in a `dired` buffer.

 This command works out-of-the-box in
 [Prelude](https://github.com/bbatsov/prelude).